Modraxis/Starblast-Thems-Skin/README.md

 3. Click on the Tampermonkey icon in your browser and select "Create a new script."

-4. Delete any default code and replace it with the content of the **UserScript** provided the repository.
+4. Delete any default code and replace it with the content of the ***Tampermonkey.js*** provided the repository.

 5. Save the script.